Undergraduate certificate: public health

 Students majoring in public health have the opportunity to graduate with honors in the major.
 To graduate with honors in public health, students must successfully complete all college requirements with a g.p.a. of at least 3.33 in all courses for the major, in all college course work, and in all UI course work.

-In addition, students must complete an honors thesis in CPH:4990 Honors Thesis in Public Health, where they must write a brief research proposal summarizing background and goals of honors research, defend their research proposal to a honors project faculty member and a honors advisor, conduct research, submit their honors thesis, and conclude with an oral and/or poster presentation.
+In addition, students must complete an honors thesis in CPH:4990 Mentored Independent Undergraduate Research in Public Health, where they must write a brief research proposal summarizing background and goals of honors research, defend their research proposal to a honors project faculty member and a honors advisor, conduct research, submit their honors thesis, and conclude with an oral and/or poster presentation.

 Outstanding undergraduate students in the college have an opportunity to undertake independent study and to work closely with faculty members.
 Completion of requirements for honors in the major also will satisfy the experiential learning requirement.